-An increasing number of people are opting for contractual employment or freelance opportunities.
-The Bureau of Labor Statistics projected that 43% of the US workforce would form a part of the gig economy by 2020.
+An increasing number of people are opting for contractual employment or freelance opportunities, with an estimated 57 million people in the United States working as freelancers.
 With remote working conditions on the rise, the figure must be much higher than forecasted.

 Recruitment Through Referrals or Professional Networks.

 Believe it or not, you're most likely to learn about a job opening through a referral as companies are increasingly recruiting through their employees' networks.
 In fact, statistics show that referrals increase the chance of a successful job match from 2.6 percent to 6.6 percent.

 Companies have automated their hiring process with ATS.
 Predictive analytics to understand hiring needs, chatbots for interview scheduling, and AI for conducting interviews are some of the innovations that are now swamping the traditional recruitment process.
 These AI-based tools are capable of conducting structured, competency-based interviews, which eliminate the chances of human bias from the process.